gorohoroh/getting-started-building-docker-images-with-gradle/README.md

 }
 ```

-Make sure you have Docker running on your machine, and then execute the task:
+Make sure that Docker Desktop is running on your machine, then execute this task:

 ```shell
 ❯ gradlew buildImage